 Lullaby is the first artwork Luke has made specifically for young children.
 As a parent, he is particularly aware that a child’s bedtime is a very special and fragile time of day.
 Lullaby is a gift to a city, a surround sound illuminated artwork, created by its own citizens and delivered at dusk to the public’s door.

 At dusk, when the suburban streets are quiet and empty, a young family wait for the Lullaby to pass by their home.
 Music can be heard drifting down the streets and a shoal of twinkling lights is seen in the distance, getting closer.
 Only as the mass of lights pass their house do they realise that the music is coming from speakers attached to 40 decorated bikes producing the most ambient light and serene music.

-Reaching thousands of people across each city, the Lullaby has been performed in Perth (Australia), Tilburg (Netherlands), Bristol (UK), Portland (UK) and Derry-Londonderry.
+Reaching thousands of people across each city, the Lullaby has been performed in Perth (Australia), Tilburg (Netherlands), Bristol (UK), Hull (UK), Portland (UK) and Derry-Londonderry, London(UK).